Mortgage Distress Options Canada (2026)

 - + Refinancing can lower payments by extending amortization to 30 years

-- + Consumer proposals eliminate unsecured debt freeing cash flow for mortgage payments
+- + Consumer proposals eliminate 60-80% of unsecured debt, freeing cash flow that can be used to cure mortgage arrears

 Cons